 This is an opportunity for students to engage issues of social justice, participate in social change, and to discern possible careers or further engagement in the field.

 1. The program kicks off with a basic training and orientation, to occur sometime in the second half of spring semester

 2. Students will lead the process of selecting a placement site.
 Considerations will include:

 - Interns for Justice select a population (children and youth, persons with disabilities, individuals experiencing homelessness, older adults, survivors of domestic abuse… The intern will be deciding with whom they would like to stand in solidarity with throughout the summer.

-- Students commit to working 300 hours over the summer months alongside their chosen population and community.
+- Students commit to working 300 hours (approximately 8 weeks) over the summer months alongside their chosen population and community.

 - Students follow a guiding packet which includes the completion of a Learning Agreement, ongoing personal reflection and social analysis, selected readings, 2-3 electronic conversations with peer Interns, mid & end of internship evaluations, and the submission of a final paper.

 - Summer stipend to assist with living expenses (2015 stipend TBD).
 In 2014, the stipend was approximately $1300